kubastick/BeleineFramework/README.md

 ## Custom components
 Every component have to implement following methods:
 ```
-func render() string //This should return html code
+func Render() string //This should return html code
-func renderJS() string //This should return js code (if any)
+func RenderJS() string //This should return js code (if any)
 func GetID() string //This should return ID obtained by beleine.GetGlobalID()
 ```